qooxdoo/qooxdoo/README.md

 * Written in 100% Javascript
 * API based, easily extended and with dependency information available at runtime

-**NOTE** While QxCompiler is backward compatible with generate.py and does not require changes to your code, ES6 support requires that strict mode is enabled and this can introduce a few minor compatibility issues; also, QxCompiler uses a new trick for managing dependencies and for both of these reasons you must use my fork of Qooxdoo (https://github.com/johnspackman/qooxdoo and use the **qxcompiler** branch).
-My fork is based on Qooxdoo 5.0.1.
+**NOTE** QxCompiler no longer requires a custom branch of qooxdoo - but you must use the current master branch of Qooxdoo (https://github.com/qooxdoo/qooxdoo).

 ##Current state of play
 QxCompiler is an alpha release - it runs all of the tests in the demo browser and looks solid, but there are likely to be bugs.
-It is included in the web framework I use internally and is likely to be in use on production servers by the end of March 2016.
+It is included in the web framework I use internally and is likely to be in use on production servers by the end of July 2016.

 There are some basic functions which need to be built to make this project more accessible, EG a command line application, an easy npm-based installation, and a continuous compilation app.